no-brainer/tts-homework/README.md

 ![Original audio](audio_samples/true_orig_aligner.wav)
 ![Predicted audio](audio_samples/predicted_orig_aligner.wav)

-The spectrograms are oversmoothed, but you can see some faint patterns in low frequencies which is not bad (left - original, right - predicted).
+The spectrograms are oversmoothed, but you can see some faint patterns in low frequencies which is not bad (upper - original, lower - predicted).

 ![Original spectrogram](imgs/true_orig_aligner.png)
 ![Predicted spectrogram](imgs/predicted_orig_aligner.png)